 Make no mistake: Spreadsheets do offer a wide range of advantages, including that they’re low-cost and that most people are familiar with them.
 But they can also be difficult to use and don’t integrate natively with marketing, sales, and service systems.

 In this post, we’ll break down the advantages and disadvantages of using spreadsheets to track customer information, manage projects, and manipulate data.

 Advantages of Spreadsheets

-1. They’re free.
+1. Spreadsheets are free.

-2. They require minimal training.
+2. Spreadsheets require minimal training.

 Whether you’ve used a spreadsheet to manage your personal finances, or have spent countless hours building pivot tables for previous roles, chances are you’ve had some hands-on experience using spreadsheets.
 Outside of building complicated formulas, recording information in spreadsheets is fairly intuitive and does not require intensive training to get the hang of.
 This makes spreadsheets an accessible option for teams that are scaling fast and don’t have time to train new employees to use complicated software.

 3. Spreadsheets are customizable.

 Spreadsheets are highly customizable, specially if you know how to use its multitude of formulas and functions.
 You can create any type of document with a spreadsheet, even a calendar.

 Because they’re so customizable, they can also be intimidating to use.
 You’re not even sure where to begin unless there’s a spreadsheet template available for what you want to do.
 So if you do want to use spreadsheets for business, it’s important that at least one of your team members knows how to customize a spreadsheet to streamline a business process.